Nick Ahmed Player Props: Diamondbacks vs. Braves

 Nick Ahmed At The Plate

-- Ahmed is batting .222 with four doubles, a home run and four walks.
+- Ahmed has five doubles, a home run and five walks while hitting .228.

-- Ahmed has reached base via a hit in 15 games this year (of 32 played), and had multiple hits in four of those games.
+- Ahmed has reached base via a hit in 16 games this season (of 33 played), and had multiple hits in four of those games.

-- He has gone deep in one of 32 games, and in 1.1% of his plate appearances.
+- He has hit a home run in one of 33 games, and in 1% of his plate appearances.

-- In eight games this season (25.0%), Ahmed has picked up an RBI, including two games with multiple runs batted in.
+- Ahmed has driven in a run in eight games this year (24.2%), including two games with multiple runs batted in.

-- He has scored at least once eight times this season (25.0%), including one multi-run game.
+- In eight of 33 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.